Skip to Main Content

 1. Call the Police/911 & Seek Medical Attention

-After any car accident, first, make sure there is no additional danger.
+After any car wreck, first, make sure there is no additional danger.
 Then call 911.
 Calling 911 will alert first responders to your location so that injured accident victims can receive medical treatment.
 Let them know how the accident happened.
 It is very important to seek medical attention after a distracted driving accident to determine if you have been hurt.
 The adrenaline from a crash can hide injuries.
 It can sometimes take hours or even days before pain sets in.

-2. Document the Accident
+2. Document the Incident

 3. Call Your Insurance Company